WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Weekly-meetings.md

 * Knowing how to allocate time to different parts of my project
 * Direction on data standards and ontologies
+  * Let's map very specifically the terms in the table in your upgrade report to ontologies and note the ones that don't map and then email SD to see what he thinks :smiley_cat:

 #### What would you like to work on next week?